 I remember this upland area known as the “Banana Patch.”
 Large-scale banana plantations began in 1930s; rice and taro farmers also planted bananas in areas unsuitable for their main crop.
 (There’s even a “Banana Patch” boat design from this area.)

 The lo‘i kalo complex of agricultural terraces were initially divided by the construction of the Likelike Highway.
-The terraces were further impacted by the construction of the Interstate H-3 and are now located within the Kāneʻohe Interchange.
+The terraces were further impacted by the construction of H-3 and are now located within the Kāneʻohe Interchange.

 As part of a Memorandum of Agreement (MOA) Highways Administration and H-3 Cooperative Agreement, Hawai’i Department of Transportation and Office of Hawaiian Affairs are undertaking a project that would preserve and interpret the cultural resources at the Luluku Terraces in Kāneʻohe.